LightBurnSoftware/Documentation/Operations.md

 This will scan each distinct shape in your layer one at a time.
 For users with slower moving lasers, this will occasionally be faster than scanning shapes together.
 For example, if you have two filled shapes on opposite sides of your work area, filling one, then the other is probably faster than continually scanning back and forth across the work area.

+### Scan Groups Together

+This setting will treat grouped objects as a single unit for the purpose of scanning, allowing you the flexibility to choose which shapes get scanned together.
+For example, if you had 10 small shapes on the left side of your work area, and 10 more on the right side, scanning all shapes together would be slow, but scanning each one individually would be slow as well.
+Grouping the left objects  into a group, and the right objects into another group, then using "Scan Groups Together" allows you to scan the 10 left objects in a single pass, then scan the 10 right objects in another pass, without having to traverse the entire work area.

 ### Flood Fill Scanning

 This option is intended for use with slower machines where traversing is more time consuming than reversing direction.
 It will prefer direction changes over long traversals, and will save scanning time if the machine has a slow rapid speed, or quick acceleration.
 This *can* be used with image scans as well, but the cost to compute the path can be very high - use sparingly, and only with very simple image modes like threshold.
+It is worth noting that Flood Fill is affected by the "Scan all at once", "Scan together", and "Scan groups" settings, and it can also produce paths that are quite erratic, seemingly skipping lines at random.
+It will eventually go back to fill them in, so don't panic if you see this happen.
+It is a good idea to use the preview (and move the slider) to get a feel for how a Flood Filled job will progress, because it can be unpredictable.

-<a name="scancut"></a>
+<a name="FillLine"></a>

 --------------------
-## Scan+Cut
+## Fill+Line
-Scan+Cut, as the name suggests, combines the scan and cut operations.
-In order of operations, the scan will happen first followed by the cut.
-This can be used to cut out a part once the scan is complete or simply emphasize the outline of the part before moving on to the next operation.
+Fill+Line, as the name suggests, combines the fill and line operations.
+In order of operations, the fill will happen first followed by the line.
+This can be used to cut out a part once the fill is complete or simply emphasize the outline of the part before moving on to the next operation.

-When you enable Scan+Cut you will get the additional settings below.
-See the [Cut](#cut) section for a description of each setting.
+When you enable Fill+Line you will get the additional settings below.
+See the [Line](#line) section for a description of each setting.

 ![Scan+Cut Settings](/img/CutAfterScanSettings.PNG)